 3. Keep the utilization rate low by paying your credit card balance in full sooner than the due date

 Since payment history has the biggest impact on credit score and you don’t have any credit history, it’s crucial to show financial institutions that you’re a dependable customer.
 This means always paying your credit card balance fully and before the due date.

 Paying before your statement date helps reduce your credit utilization rate and keeps you from missing a payment and damaging your credit score.
 To avoid this, set up automatic payments or put reminders in your calendar.
 More tips about how to keep the utilization rate low are here, under tip #4

 4. Sign up for an American Express credit card

 The reasons I recommend this are:

 - American Express cards are amongst the most sought-after because of the benefits, especially for travel.

 - Because of your lack of credit history, it is very unlikely that other banks or financial institutions will give you a credit card within the first few months of arriving in the US.

 - City National Bank credit card benefits are not great, so the sooner you can start using another credit card with better benefits, the better it is for you.

-If you don’t already have a personal American Express card in your home country, this option won’t work for you.
+This option won’t work if you don’t already have a personal American Express card in your home country.
 Amex evaluates if you qualify for a card in the US by using your credit history from your home country.